Azoyalabs/YieldNest/README.md

 ## Key Features

 Yield Nest is a flexible protocol and enables the following:
-1- Creation of new debt products with different expiries and/or different collaterals.
-Our deployed contract on testnet provides a USDT based market for a INJ-backed debt product but it can be extended to cover other assets and be traded on markets with another quote currency than USDT.
+1- Creation of new debt products with different expiration dates and/or different collaterals.

 2- Debt positions are represented by Fungible tokens created using the TokenFactory module.
 As highlighted above these can be traded directly on native markets on Injective, but they can also be sent to other IBC-enabled blockchains such as Osmosis and be used in other protocols.